-Today, we’ll tackle the age-old question and help you determine whether you ought to use a condenser or dynamic microphone.
-As you’ll soon discover, the answer isn’t always straightforward.
+We put this article together to tackle the age-old debate between the two biggest microphone categories and help you determine whether you want to use a condenser or dynamic microphone.

-Traditionally, condenser microphones were much more expensive than dynamic microphones, but the fact of the matter is that you get what you pay for.
-Condensers usually have better sound quality because they’re more responsive to a wider range of signals, but if you expect your microphones to take a lot of abuse, it’s best to just go with high-end dynamics so that you don’t pay as much replacing them.
+Traditionally, condenser microphones are much more expensive than dynamic microphones, but you get what you pay for.
+Condenser mic usually have better sound quality because they’re more responsive to a wider range of signals.
+If you expect your microphones to take a lot of abuse, it’s best to just go with a high-end dynamic microphone so that you don’t risk needing to replace them.

 Finally, remember that all condenser and dynamic microphones are manufactured with specific uses in mind.
 Instead of simply picking one type over the other because it seems like the thing to do, take time to evaluate each individual model thoroughly before buying anything.
 If you need help, feel free to contact our production coordinator for more information.